dodubassman/PiMetarMap/README.md

 # PiMetarMap

 PiMetarMap is yet another METAR plotter running on raspberry pi.
-It uses Adafruit CircuitPython NeoPixel to controle WS2811 addressable LEDs.
+It uses Adafruit CircuitPython NeoPixel to control WS2811 addressable LEDs.

 Most of the solution on Github are made using US VFR/MVFR/IFR rules to drive led colors.